New from the Lab·The Compass — an open moral reasoning standard for AI, tested across frontier modelsExplore →

 The demand

 This is intentionally plain.
-A receipt does not claim perfection.
-It tells people the minimum facts they should not have to beg for: what the AI is doing, who owns it, what data it touches, how a person can intervene, and what evidence exists when something goes wrong.
+A disclosure does not claim perfection.
+It tells people the minimum facts they should not have to beg for: what the AI is doing, who owns it, what data it touches, whether that data is reused for training, how a person can intervene, and what evidence exists when something goes wrong.

-PAI maps the receipt back to the Production Safety Framework and PAI-8 so small organisations can start with transparency, while serious deployments have a path into stronger evidence, Lab review, and formal assurance.
+PAI maps the disclosure back to the Production Safety Framework and PAI-8 so small organisations can start with transparency, while serious deployments have a path into stronger evidence, Lab review, and formal assurance.

 1